 How Do Waiters Manage Multiple Tables at Once?

 Waiting multiple tables involves more than taking orders and delivering food — it’s a balancing act that requires timing, organization and strong communication skills.
-Here’s how Waiters and Waitresses and Waitresses stay on top of their sections:
+Here’s how Waiters and Waitresses stay on top of their respective section:

 Prioritization and timing